 Bulgaria and Turkey started the full implementation of the EU-SILC instrument in 2006 while Romania and Switzerland began to implement it in 2007.
-Croatia started in 2011.
+The former Yugoslav Republic of Macedonia (FYROM) started in 2010, Croatia in 2011while Montenegro and Serbia in 2013.